rsyncOSX/mydocsy/content/en/docs/Snapshots.md

 lastmod = "2020-12-13"
 +++

 {{< alert >}}

-Utilizing snapshot is an effective method to restore old versions of data and deleted files.
-Snapshot utilize [hardlinks](https://en.wikipedia.org/wiki/Hard_link) and only changed and deleted files are saved as separate files in a snapshot.
-Files which are not changed are hardlinks to the original file.
+Utilizing snapshots is an effective method for restoring previous versions of data and deleted files.
+Snapshots employ hardlinks (https://en.wikipedia.org/wiki/Hard_link) to save only modified and deleted files as separate files in a snapshot.
+Files that remain unchanged are hardlinks to the original file.

 {{< /alert >}}

-In every snapshot task, RsyncUI stores on the task, the *next* snapshot number to use.
-The snapshot number is only a running number, increased by one every time a snapshot task is executed.
-The rsync command automatically creates the next snapshotcatalog, by number, and stores the next snapshot number to use on the task.
-In the log view, the snapshot number is written as part of the timestamp of the log.
+In every snapshot task, RsyncUI stores the next available snapshot number for use.
+The snapshot number is a sequential number incremented by one after each snapshot task execution.
+The rsync command automatically creates the next snapshot catalog by number and stores the next snapshot number to use on the task.
+The snapshot number is displayed as part of the log timestamp.

-If a `file.txt` is saved in the first snapshot and never changed or deleted, the file `file.txt` in the latest snapshot is a hardlink to the original file in the first snapshot.
+If a file named "file.txt" is saved in the initial snapshot and remains unchanged or deleted, the file "file.txt" in the latest snapshot is a hardlink to the original file in the first snapshot.

-If the `file.txt` is deleted from the first snapshot, the filesystem takes care of updating and where to save the original file as part of the delete operation.
+If the "file.txt" is deleted from the initial snapshot, the filesystem handles the update and determines the appropriate location to save the original file as part of the delete operation.

-In RsyncUI, even if all snapshots are tagged for delete, *the first* and *last* snapshot are not deleted.
+In RsyncUI, even if all snapshots are marked for deletion, the first and last snapshots are not deleted.

-Snapshot is **not** possible in a rsync daemon setup.
+**Note:** Snapshot functionality is not available in a rsync daemon setup.

-### What is a snapshot?
+### Definition of a Snapshot:

-A snapshot is a saved state or backup of data at a specific point of time.
-Every snapshot is in sync with local catalog *at the time* of creating the snapshot.
+A snapshot is a saved state or backup of data at a specific point in time.
+Each snapshot is synchronized with the local catalog at the time of creation.

-Previous versions of files can be restored from a snapshot.
-The snapshot is by utilizing the `--link-dest` parameter to rsync.
+Previous versions of files can be restored from a snapshot using the `--link-dest` parameter with rsync.

 ##### Remote server